SilverMonkeyGmbH/v5_docs/Manual/General Configuration/index.rst

    "Software from variables in prozesses", "Documentation pending!"

 ================================================================
-Computer software deployment
+Computer Software Deployment
 ================================================================

 .. csv-table::
    :header: "Property","Description"
    :widths: 40,58

-   "Parent folder", "Folder that acts as container for all dynamically generated Distribution-Collections (sccm 2012 only) for computers"
+   "Parent folder", "Folder that acts as a container for all dynamically generated Distribution-Collections (SCCM 2012 only) for computers."
-   "Limited Collection", "Collection that acts as container for all dynamically generated Distribution-Collections (sccm 2012 only) for computers"
+   "Limited Collection", "Collection that acts as a container for all dynamically generated Distribution-Collections (SCCM 2012 only) for computers."
-   "Coll.name rule", "Naming rule for the creation of new dynamically generated Advertisements  for computers.
-You can use the follwing fields as Placeholders : ""{PackageName}"", ""{ProgramName}"",""{AdvertisementType}"",""{OfferType }"" and also all Fields of the ""SMSPackage""-Table in the SCCM   Database.
+   "Coll.name rule", "Naming rule for the creation of new dynamically generated advertisements for computers.
+You can use the follwing fields as Placeholders : ""{PackageName}"", ""{ProgramName}"",""{AdvertisementType}"",""{OfferType }"" and also all fields of the ""SMSPackage""-table in the SCCM   database.
 Example: ""CMP PackageName ProgramName AdvertisementType OfferType"""
    "Advert.name rule", "Specify an optional folder for the creation of dynamically generated advertisements for computers."

 ================================================================
-User software deployment
+User Software Deployment
 ================================================================

 .. csv-table::
    :header: "Property","Description"
    :widths: 40,57

-   "Parent folder", "Folder that acts as container for all dynamically generated Distribution-Collections (sccm 2012 only) for users"
+   "Parent folder", "Folder that acts as a container for all dynamically generated Distribution-Collections (SCCM 2012 only) for users.
-   "Limited Collection", "Collection that acts as container for all dynamically generated Distribution-Collections (sccm 2012 only)  for users"
+   "Limited Collection", "Collection that acts as a container for all dynamically generated Distribution-Collections (SCCM 2012 only) for users."
-   "Coll.name rule", "Naming rule for the creation of new dynamically generated Advertisements  for users.
-You can use the follwing fields as Placeholders : ""{PackageName}"", ""{ProgramName}"",""{AdvertisementType}"",""{OfferType }"" and also all Fields of the ""SMSPackage""-Table in the SCCM Database.
+   "Coll.name rule", "Naming rule for the creation of new dynamically generated advertisements for users.
+You can use the follwing fields as Placeholders : ""{PackageName}"", ""{ProgramName}"",""{AdvertisementType}"",""{OfferType }"" and also all fields of the ""SMSPackage""-table in the SCCM database.
 Example: ""CMP PackageName ProgramName AdvertisementType OfferType"""
    "Advert.name rule", "Specify an optional folder for the creation of dynamically generated advertisements for users."

 ****************************************************************
 Portals
 ****************************************************************

-Portals are used to define start- or overviewpages.
+Portals are used to define start or overview pages.
 A portal can have multiple columns with multiple widgets.
 Every portal can be restricted to a role.
 You can use different widgets here: SQL Querys, Links and Reports.

 ================================================================